 PM Jacinda Adern has ruled out compensation for private landlords who got caught up in the scam, saying there was never any obligation for them to undergo testing – it was a panic fuelled by the meth testing industry, and “the science just wasn’t there”.

-We expect new regulations guiding methamphetamine testing to be developed later this year.
+We expect new regulations guiding methamphetamine testing to be developed soon.

 Read the Prime Minister's Chief Science Advisor's report on methamphetamine contamination in residential properties